Trump more cautious than his top advisers on Iran

 "John has strong views on things, but that's OK.
 I actually temper John, which is pretty amazing isn't it?"
 Trump said recently when asked if he was satisfied with Bolton's advice.
 "I have different sides.
 I mean, I have John Bolton, and I have other people that are a little more dovish than him.
 And ultimately I make the decision."

-Mark Dubowitz, an advocate of a hardline policy toward Iran and chief executive of the Federation for Defense of Democracies, said, "Trump is smart to let these advisers play the roles they play and it really does help him lay the table for negotiation, but ultimately, it comes back to his ability to oversee a negotiation and do so wisely and judiciously, and that's an open question."
+Mark Dubowitz, an advocate of a hardline policy toward Iran and chief executive of the Foundation for Defense of Democracies, said, "Trump is smart to let these advisers play the roles they play and it really does help him lay the table for negotiation, but ultimately, it comes back to his ability to oversee a negotiation and do so wisely and judiciously, and that's an open question."

 Tensions started to spiral last year when Trump pulled out of a deal the U.S. and other world powers signed with Iran during the Obama administration.
 The deal lifted economic sanctions on Iran in exchange for curbing of its nuclear program.